Codeception/AspectMock/docs/Test.md

 ?>
 ```

-You can create instances of undefined classes and play with them.
+You can create instances of undefined classes and play with them:

 ``` php
 <?php